 - Attending committee meetings as necessary and assisting with other campus-sponsored projects

-- Participating in College/divisional activities pertinent to the well-being of students and the college community; serving on College committees, teams, and tasks forces
+- Participating in College/divisional activities pertinent to the well-being of students and the college community

 - Performing other related duties as required and assigned

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-While this is partially a sedentary role in the office setting, the employee will be attending several meetings and activities in other locations both on and off campus.
-This employee will assist students, faculty, and staff in less physically demanding aspects of event set-up and clean-up.
+While this is partially a sedentary role in the office setting, the position will be attending several meetings and activities in other locations both on and off campus.
+This role will be assisting students, faculty, and staff in less physically-demanding aspects of event set-up and clean-up.